About the Wallis Lab

-Oct 2013: Congratulations to Taka and Steve.
-Their work on cost-benefit analysis has just been accepted for publication in the Journal of Neuroscience.
+Oct 2013: Taka and Steve published work examining how prefrontal neurons perform cost-benefit analysis in the Journal of Neuroscience.

 Mar 2013: Our collaboration with Yael Niv looking at hierarchical reinforcement learning has led to a paper in the Journal of Neuroscience.

 Dec 2012: Chung-Hay published a paper comparing stimulus-guided and action-guided choice in the Journal of Neuroscience.

 Mar 2012: Erin was awarded a fellowship